Interfaith marriage: Judaism

-Dharmic religions
+Indian religions

 Buddhism

 Buddhists are allowed to marry people of different religions.
 There is no Buddhist doctrine that prohibits interfaith marriage.
 In fact, interfaith marriages are quite common in various Buddhist cultures.
 While some individuals or communities may have personal preferences or cultural norms, there is no formal Buddhist rule against marrying someone of another faith.

 Buddhism does not have a central authority or a formal set of rules that explicitly forbids interfaith marriage.
 Instead, it places emphasis on individual spiritual development and personal understanding, rather than prescribing whom one should or should not marry.
 While there is no universal Buddhist stance on the matter, cultural variations exist, and some Buddhist communities may have social customs or expectations surrounding marriage, though these are not rooted in religious doctrine.
 In fact, some Buddhists may view interfaith marriage as an opportunity for personal growth and a chance to learn from different perspectives.
 It is also important to consider that in certain countries, especially those with different dominant religions like Islam, there may be legal requirements or restrictions regarding interfaith marriage, but these are based on national laws or religious customs rather than Buddhist teachings.

 In some countries, laws or customs may exist regarding interfaith marriage, but these are separate from Buddhist religious law.
 For example, in some Muslim-majority countries, there may be specific legal requirements or restrictions for interfaith marriages involving a Muslim partner.